 Price: ¥ 21000

-Gear rental is not included in the price.
-Full dive gear can be rented for an additional ¥ 4500 for the duration of the course.
+† Gear rental is not included in the price.
+You can rent a full set for ¥ 4000 for the duration of the course and a partial set at a reduced rate.